petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. Click *New* and select *Search Results Template*.

-   !!! important
-       There are two "Search Results Template" options.
+   **Important**: There are two "Search Results Template" options.
 One is for general search results while the other one is for Commerce products.
 Try selecting the second option first.
 If it's the right one, you will see some commerce specific variables in the Elements menu (i.e., *Commerce Product Search Result Display Context* and *Commerce Product Catalog Entries*).
 If you do not see these variables, try using the other template.

 1. Enter `Clarity Search Results Cards` as the template name.

-1. From the downloaded course bundle, navigate to the `[repository-folder]/exercises/lesson-14/` folder and open the `commerce-search-results-cards.ftl` file on your machine.
+1. From the training workspace, go to the `[repository-folder]/exercises/lesson-14/` folder and open the `commerce-search-results-cards.ftl` file.

 1. Copy and paste the contents of this file into the editor.